KenKundert/inform/README.rst

 debug message and also makes it easy to find and remove the functions once you are done debugging.

-ppp(\*args, \*\*kwargs):
+ppp:
-    This function is very similar to the normal Python print function in that it prints out the values of the unnamed arguments under the control of the named arguments.
-It also takes the same named arguments as ``print()``, such as ``sep`` and ``end``.
+    This function is very similar to the normal Python print function.

-    If given without unnamed arguments, it will just print the header, which good way of confirming that a line of code has been reached.

     .. code:: python